 Nick is a world-leading researcher in labour economics.
 His contribution in the 2014 REF exercise was 'excellent'.
 He is ready to contribute to the 2021 REF exercise with four single-author papers, internationally rated as world-leading at the ABS Level (4444).

-Nick has published in international journals such as: Economics Letters, Labour Economics, Industrial Relations: A Journal of Economy and Society, Journal of Economics, Journal of Population Economics, Review of Economics of the Household, Applied Economics, Feminist Economics, Social Science and Medicine, Journal of Vocational Behaviour, Human Relations, European Journal of Health Economics, Urban Studies, Journal of Industrial Relations, Manchester School, Ethnic and Racial Studies, International Journal of Intercultural Relations.
+Nick has published in international journals such as: Labour Economics, Industrial Relations: A Journal of Economy and Society, Journal of Economics, Journal of Population Economics, Review of Economics of the Household, Social Science and Medicine, Journal of Vocational Behaviour, Human Relations, European Journal of Health Economics, Economics Letters.

 Areas of research supervision